arokiagetz/k8s_webserver/README.md

 #To deploy the service.
 Since the deployment is in Cloud Platform, service is exposed Load Balancer.
 #All the Pods with matching labels "app: web-server" will be accessed by the below service
 kubectl apply -f web-server-services-cloud.yaml

+###########
+Below steps if you run the k8s cluster locally

+#Exposing the nodePort 30080, you should access the http://cluster-ip:30080 to access the service.
+kubectl apply -f web-server-services-local.yaml

 ```
 ## YOU ARE ALMOST THERE